jspm/jspm-cli/README.md

 `my-jspm-app` gets a symlink to a globally linked version of `my-local-package`.
 But changes to `my-local-package` do require running `jspm link npm:pkg@1.2.3` again to update the link cache, as jspm runs build operations on the package when adding npm compatibility.

+To reinstall from origin a linked package, use `jspm install --unlink`.

 ### Creating Custom Endpoints